Lednerb/bilberry-hugo-theme/README.md

         ├── featuredImage.png
         └── index.md
 ```

+### Automatic Image Resizing

+Bilberry theme includes built-in automatic cropping and resizing only for **featured** and **gallery** images, activated
+by default.
+However, if you want to disable it, set the `resizeImages` parameter to `false` in the `config.toml` file.
+Also, this feature can be disabled at the post level by setting the `resizeImages` front matter variable to `false`.

+For a featured image to be cropped and resized, it should be named `featuredImage.*` and placed within the page bundle
+folder.

 **NOTE**: a featured image defined via the `featuredImage` front matter parameter will **NOT** be cropped and resized.

 ### Video